-The configuration settings of the WNDRMAC router are stored within the router in a configuration file.
+The configuration settings of the N300 Wireless Router are stored within the router in a configuration file.
 You can back up (save) this file to your computer, restore it, or reset it to the factory default settings.

-Back Up
+Back Up Settings

-1. Select Advanced > Administration > Backup Settings to display the following screen:
+- > To back up the router's configuration settings: - 1.
+Select Advanced > Administration > Backup Settings to display the following screen: